Hans-Jörg Bullinger

-Hans-Jörg Bullinger (/de/ FREng, born 13 April 1944, in Stuttgart) is a German scientist and former president of the Fraunhofer-Gesellschaft.
+Hans-Jörg Bullinger (/de/, born 13 April 1944, in Stuttgart) is a German scientist and former president of the Fraunhofer-Gesellschaft.

-The mechanical engineer with a doctoral degree was the Director of the Fraunhofer IAO (since its foundation), besides he is also Professor of Industrial Science and Technology Management at the University of Stuttgart.
+The mechanical engineer with a doctoral degree was the Director of the Fraunhofer Institute for Industrial Engineering (Fraunhofer IAO) from its foundation in 1981 until 2002.
+He is also Professor of Industrial Science and Technology Management at the University of Stuttgart.
 From 2002 to 2012 he was the President of the Fraunhofer-Gesellschaft.
 He is also a member of the Scientific Board of AutoUni Wolfsburg.

 In 1991, Bullinger was awarded an honorary doctorate from the University of Novi Sad.

-From 1963 till 1966 he attended the Technische Oberschule in Stuttgart and passed the Abitur with a second-chance education.
+From 1963 until 1966 he attended the Technische Oberschule in Stuttgart and passed the Abitur with a second-chance education.

-Awards/Titles
+Awards

 Bullinger is a member of acatech, the German academy of science and engineering.
+He has also received the following awards: